WiktorGruszczynski/Discord-music--bot/README.md

 # Discord music bot

 ## Introdution
 Discord bot is a application that allows for streaming music through discord server.
 Discord bot streams audio using FFmpeg multimedia framework which is able to handle audio.
-Appplication provides streaming audio from playlist and individual songs from youtube and spotify.
+Appplication provides streaming audio from playlist and individual songs from youtube, soundcloud and spotify.

 ## Requirements
 - **FFmpeg** executable file is required, for discord music bot to work.
 You can download FFmpeg from official website [here](https://ffmpeg.org/download.html).
 Then you have to move `ffmpeg.exe` to `src\ffmpeg` folder in order to make everything works.